PhillHenry/ml_business_process_engineering/hugo/content/blog/real_life_llms.md

 I've given it all the information it needs.
 Why can't it finish the job?

 Instead, I need to decipher about 200 lines of code it's written and try to make it work since we're nowhere near finished.
-And I'm not filled with trust that it can see this task to the bitter end.
+And I'm not filled with confidence that it can see this task to the bitter end.
-At this point, I think I'm better off doing it by hand.
+At this point, I think I'm better off doing the work myself.

 ## Conclusion